By Massimo Tessitori

 The photo is interesting because the tank hasn't its side skirts; the shape of the upper part of the track allows to se where the 3 support rolls are located.
 Seems that the tracks hadn't the rubber blocks when out of the streets of the capital city.

 The image shows also the considerable lenght of the box and canister than protrude behind the turret.
-It's unknown if such extension communicates with the inside of turret, and if contains an ammo magazine, or it is simply a store for other loads accessible from outside only.
+It's unknown if such extension communicates with the inside of turret, and if contains an ammo magazine, or it is simply a store for other loads accessible from outside only; the latter idea looks more likely.

 |Images of tanks fitted with reactive armour on the turret's front.